jwcain/PerBlueExample2/README.md

 # Per Blue Front End Developer position Code Example

 This repo is for my tech demo during the inteview process.
-The goal of this project was to begin porting a puzzle game I have been working on to mobile, as well as providing an in-game level editor that players and myself may use.
+This project aims to port a puzzle game of mine to mobile, as well as providing an in-game level editor that players may use.
 A WebGL build for the original project can be played here: https://jwcain.github.io/Hexquisite/ (PC Only) A WebGL build  for the level building tool and begging mobile port that I will be demoing can be found here: https://jwcain.github.io/PerBlueExample2Build/ (PC Only)